 CTP experiences can range from workplace tours and hands-on exploration, a guest speaker or a 'day in the life' from a particular occupational area, or other activities that enable students to try, see and do to inform and inspire their future career plans.
 To find out more, please visit the CTP portal.

-Financial support and incentives
+Financial support and incentives available

 Defence Industry Existing Worker Incentive (DIEWI)